 North American Bridge Championships (NABC) are 11-day events drawing thousands of bridge players.
 There are pair and team games at every level, which equals points of many colors, including platinum.
 You’ll also find opportunities to boost your bridge skills and hone you teaching practices.
 The NABCs are hosted by ACBL and held three times a year at varying locations across the U.S. and Canada.

 Regional Tournaments are multi-day events hosted by a district.
 Open and stratified games offer many chances to win, and most regionals also have special educational opportunities for newer players.
 You can earn both gold and red points at a regional.

 Sectional Tournaments are shorter tournaments, usually three days, hosted by units and clubs given special allowances.
 Silver points are awarded, and some sectionals are limited to players who have yet to reach Life Master.

-Sectional Tournaments at Clubs (STaC) are ACBL tournaments with sectional rating staged at many clubs in a geographical area over a period of up to seven days.
-Events are played at several clubs, and results are transmitted to a central office manned by the director in charge.
-The director combines the results to determine the winners and overall places for participants.
-Masterpoints awarded are silver.
+Sectional Tournaments at Clubs (STaC) are tournaments with a sectional rating staged at participating clubs in a specific geographical area.
+A STaC can last up to seven days.
+There are winners and overall places for participants, and awarded points are silver.